Joseph H. Bruening

 On a mission to end PKD

 As the Foundation was established, Mr. Bruening was personally invested in making it a success.
 He relied on a small Board of Directors that included himself, his daughter Elizabeth and Dr. Grantham, among others.
 A Scientific Advisory Committee (SAC) with the top PKD researchers in the country was also established to give the Foundation the scientific credentials it needed to succeed.
 The first SAC then wrote a Program Project Grant to the NIH to fund an interdisciplinary research plan with the goal of exploring the biology and pathology of renal cystic disease.

 In the meantime, Mr. Bruening understood that, to find a cure for PKD, a lot of fundraising efforts would need to take place.
 It was a personal matter to him, and he was on a mission to raise money for the new Foundation, and relentlessly contacted wealthy individuals to raise awareness and ask for donations and support.
 His efforts eventually paid off and he was able to get some major donors on board with the mission of the Foundation.

 How far we’ve come

 Thanks to the generosity of Mr. Bruening and our donors, and the tireless efforts of our volunteers and outstanding researchers, including Dr. Grantham, the Foundation took off.
 Today, we are the largest private funder of PKD research.
-Over the last 30 years, we have invested more than $40 million in basic and clinical research, nephrology fellowships and scientific meetings with one simple goal: discover and deliver treatments and a cure for PKD.
+Over the last few decades, we have invested more than $50 million in basic and clinical research, nephrology fellowships, and scientific meetings with one simple goal: discover and deliver treatments and a cure for PKD.